 Antero Midstream Partners, as borrower (the "Borrower"), entered into a senior secured revolving credit facility (as amended, the "Credit Facility") with a consortium of banks on October 26, 2017.
-The Credit Facility includes fall away covenants and lower interest rates that are triggered if and when the Borrower elects to enter into an Investment Grade Period, as described below.
-Our Credit Facility provides for borrowing under either the Eurodollar Rate or the Base Rate (as each term is defined in the credit facility agreement).
+The Credit Facility includes fall away covenants and lower interest rates that are triggered if and when the Borrower elects to enter into an Investment Grade Period (as defined in the Credit Facility).
+The Credit Facility provides for borrowing under either the Eurodollar Rate or the Base Rate (as each term is defined in the Credit Facility).

 The Credit Facility matures on October 26, 2022.
-At March 31, 2020, we had \$1.2 billion of borrowings and no letters of credit outstanding under the Credit Facility.
+As of September 30, 2020, we had \$1.2 billion of borrowings and no letters of credit outstanding under the Credit Facility.
 Lender commitments under the Credit Facility are currently \$2.13 billion.